-Based on existing data, it is estimated that confirmation samples will need to be collected from a total of 53 locations in the Wolfe Road Area and 75 locations in the Sears Center Area, as shown in Figures 2 and 8, respectively, in Appendix A. Note that the laboratory analysis of sample E5P-N-3 in the Wolfe Road (near the area of high PCB concentrations) had high reporting limits (RLs), above 50 m/kg PCBs.
+Based on existing data, it is estimated that confirmation samples will need to be collected from a total of 53 locations in the Wolfe Road Area and 75 locations in the Sears Center Area, as noted in Appendix A. Note that the laboratory analysis of sample E5P-N-3 in the Wolfe Road (near the area of high PCB concentrations) had high reporting limits (RLs), above 50 m/kg PCBs.
 A confirmation sample will be collected in the immediate vicinity of sample E5P-N-3 to determine whether elevated levels of PCBs may be present in soil in this area following excavation in this area.

-Select confirmation samples collected in the Sears Area will additionally be analyzed for VOCs by method 8260B in an abundance of caution to address some low-level detections of VOCs discovered during sampling as part of the closure plan for the Sears Automotive Center approved by the Santa Clara County Fire Department (SCCFD).
+Select confirmation samples collected in the Sears Area will additionally be analyzed for VOCs and TPH-d by methods 8260B and 8015 (fuel scan), respectively in an abundance of caution to address some low-level detections of VOCs discovered during sampling as part of the closure plan for the Sears Automotive Center approved by the Santa Clara County Fire Department (SCCFD).
+Excavation sidewall confirmation sampling depths will be based upon filed observations of physical signs of potential impacts (staining, odor, PID readings) confirmation samples will be collected from depths where physical signs of physical impacts are observed.